-(a) Discuss THREE possible reasons why MCL engaged the services of a business analyst.
-(6 marks) (b) Evaluat e FOUR internal factors that could have played part in impacting on MCL's bottom-line.
-(8 marks) (c) e FOUR ways in which MCL could apply Michael Porter's generic competitive strategies t itive advantage. o regain its (8 marks) (d) (i) Identify the leadership style applied by Khan Ho in the case.
-(1 mark) (ii) Analyse FOUR characteristics of the leadership style applied by Khan Ho in (d) (i) above.
-(8 marks) (e) (i) Explain the type of thinking that Peter Quick used, to address the problem.
-(1 mark) (ii) Analyse FOUR steps followed in the thinking process described in (e) (i) above.
-(Total: (8 marks) 40 marks) QUEST (a) FION TV Summa VO rise FIVE approaches in project management.
-(5 marks)
+- (a) Discuss THREE possible reasons why MCL engaged the services of a business analyst.
+(6 marks) - (b) Evaluate FOUR internal factors that could have played part in impacting on MCL's bottom-line.
+(8 marks) - (c) Examine FOUR ways in which MCL could apply Michael Porter's generic competitive strategies to regain its competitive advantage.
+(8 marks) - (d) (i) Identify the leadership style applied by Khan Ho in the case.
+(1 mark) - (ii) Analyse FOUR characteristics of the leadership style applied by Khan Ho in (d) (i) above.
+(8 marks) - (e) (i) Explain the type of thinking that Peter Quick used, to address the problem.
+(1 mark) - (ii) Analyse FOUR steps followed in the thinking process described in (e) (i) above.
+(8 marks)

+(a) Summarise FIVE approaches in project management.

 (b) Discuss the process of developing marketing information for a new product.
-(10 marks) (Total: 15 marks)

-- (a) With regards to organisation structures, explain FIVE objectives of departmentalisation.
-(5 marks) - (b) Elton Mayo and his team found a way to improve productivity by creating a healthy team spirit environment between workers and supervisors labeling it "Hawthorne Effect".
+(a) With regards to organisation structures, explain FIVE objectives of departmentalisation.

+(b) Elton Mayo and his team found a way to improve productivity by creating a healthy team spirit environment between workers and supervisors labeling it "Hawthorne Effect".

 In view of the above statement, describe FIVE features of the Hawthorne Experiments.
-(10 marks) (Total: 15 Marks)